-In addition to comparing ITC to PFC, it is also instructive to directly compare different types of information within each of these areas.
-Figures 2E and 2F compare the decoding accuracies for three different variables: 1) whether a trial is a match/non-match trial (brown), 2) the category of the DECISION-STIMULUS (green) 3) the category of the SAMPLE-STIMULUS (purple) (we start the comparison in the middle of the delay period because there is no information about trial status and DECISION-STIMULUS category until the decision period).
-Results from ITC (Fig. 2E) reveal that during the decision period, there is much more information about the category of the DECISION-STIMULUS (green line) than about the category of the SAMPLE-STIMULUS (purple line) or about whether a trial is a match or non-match trial (brown).
-Also, the match/non-match trial information showed the longest latency.
-This pattern shows that the variable that ITC has the most information about (of the three variables listed above) is the most recently viewed visual stimulus and that there is less information about task-related variables.
-The pattern in PFC is quite different (Fig. 2F), with the most information being about task-related variables; i.e., whether a trial is a match or non-match trial.
-Also, the latency of the match/non-match status of a trial in PFC is the same as the latency of information about the category of the DECISION-STIMULUS (and shorter than the ITC latency in the same task).
-It is also interesting to note that for both PFC and for ITC, the information about the category of SAMPLE-STIMULUS seems to increase just prior to the onset of the DECISION-STIMULUS presentation.
+because there is no information about trial status and DECISION-STIMULUS category until the decision period).
+Results from ITC (Fig. 2E) reveal that during the decision period, there is much more information about the category of the DECISION-STIMULUS (green line) than about the category of the SAMPLE-STIMULUS (purple line) or about whether a trial is a match or nonmatch trial (brown).
+Also the match/nonmatch trial information showed the longest latency.
+This pattern shows that the variable that ITC has the most information about (of the 3 variables listed in the preceding text) is the most recently viewed visual stimulus and that there is less information about task-related variables.
+The pattern in PFC is quite different (Fig. 2F), with the most information being about task-related variables; i.e., whether a trial is a match or nonmatch trial.
+Also the latency of the match/nonmatch status of a trial in PFC is the same as the latency of information about the category of the DECISION-STIMULUS (and shorter than the ITC latency in the same task).
+It is also interesting to note that for both PFC and for ITC, the information about the category of SAMPLE-

+STIMULUS seems to increase just prior to the onset of the DECISION-STIMULUS presentation.
 This anticipatory increase of information might subserve the quick reaction times seen in the experiment.